rllullt/simulation-using-fractals/README.md

 ## Before using the application

-Before you can use the application, you must have installed de requirement packages listed on ‘Requirements.txt’.
+Before you can use the application, you must have installed the requirement packages listed on ‘Requirements.txt’.
 You can install them with pip, by the command `pip install -r requirements.txt`.